 On the other hand, if you want the idyllic setting and couldn’t care less about experiencing local culture, Ngai is a fine choice—and you can always catch up on culture back in Trang.
-The clientele is almost 100% foreign and migrant workers staff some resorts; if it weren’t for the Thai flags strung to the longtail boats, you might forget that you’re in Thailand altogether.

-By Thailand standards, Ko Ngai is an expensive island.
-A large bottle of water that goes for 13 baht on the mainland will run you 50 baht here, and don’t get us started on the often-lacklustre food.
+By Thai standards, Ko Ngai is an expensive island.
+A large bottle of water that goes for 13 baht on the mainland will run you 50 baht here, and don’t get us started on the almost always-lacklustre food.
 With few standalone shops or restaurants, just about everything you’ll eat or drink will come from a resort.
 Unless you’re down for a rudimentary hut at Light My Fire Society, expect to pay a minimum of 1,500 baht a night for a fan bungalow in high season.
 Rooms at most resorts start at 3,000 baht and advanced reservations are a good idea.

 Ko Ngai has 24-hour electricity provided by diesel generators, but some resorts partially or completely shut down power during the daytime.
 Several resorts close for the May to October rainy season, and those that stay open operate with limited room options and skeleton staffs.
 Expect inflated prices around the Christmas/New Year holidays, when reservations are essential.

 All but one place to stay is located on the main beach, which stretches from north to south for a couple of kilometres along the majority of the east coast.
 It consists of fine nearly white coral sand supporting a healthy population of translucent sand crabs.
 Pine-like casuarina trees provide shade to the north, while it’s mostly umbrella trees to the south.